 We want to make sure that buyers have the best experience when they shop on Depop.
 To do this, we give each seller a buyer experience score.
 The higher a seller’s score, the more highly that seller may rank in search results.
 To determine your score, Depop considers a variety of factors that contribute to an overall positive buying experience, including buyer reviews and any violations of our Terms of Service or policies in the past 90 days.

 - Boosted Listings

 Boosted Listings is Depop’s in-platform advertising service, which enables sellers to promote or ‘boost’ their listing in search results to reach a wider audience.
-Sellers who boost their listings are charged an 8% boosting fee on the total transaction amount (the cost of the item plus shipping costs) if their item sells via a boosted tile, in addition to Depop selling fees and transaction fees.
+Sellers who boost their listings are charged an 8% boosting fee on the total transaction amount (the cost of the item plus taxes and any shipping costs arising from the seller arranging their own shipping) if their item sells via a boosted tile, in addition to Depop selling fees and transaction fees.

-You will see boosted listings appear throughout organic search results in designated boosted tiles, which are tagged with a ‘boosted’ icon to help you to distinguish these from other listings.
-A small proportion of search results will be dedicated to boosted listings.
+You will see boosted listings appear throughout organic search results in boosted tiles, which are tagged with a ‘boosted’ icon to help you to distinguish these from other listings.

 The same factors that determine the ranking of organic listings set out above also determine the order in which boosted listings are ranked, with relevance being the most important factor.

 Note: Top Seller or verified seller status does not have an impact on the ranking of listings in search results.